jakobmerljak/aCT/README.md

 (note that Travis build will fail until python3 ARC packages are available in Ubuntu)

+# Overview

+aCT consists of two related state-machines - one which controls job submission and management on Computing Elements (CEs) and another which manages an app-specific workflow.
+Normally the app-specific part creates jobs or pulls work from an external service, converts to ARC XRSL job descriptions, and passes them into the ARC-handling part.
+Then the ARC part submits jobs, queries their status and downloads the output when they finish.
+The app part can then do any post-processing of the result.

 # Installing

 aCT requires python >= 3.6 and is designed to run in a python virtual environment.